dogoncouch/gentoo-laptop/README.md

 ### lm\_sensors
 `lm_sensors` is a set of laptop hardware sensor utilities, and part of our `trace-linux-laptop` set.
 Once installed, it can be configured using `sensors-detect` (go through the prompts, and pay attention to the warnings), and enabled with `systemctl enable --now lm_sensors`.

-### New genkernel.conf
-The desktop-install-phase files contain a different `genkernel.conf` than the install-phase version.
-The new one will automatically mount `/boot` when it is run, use a splash screen, and automatically reconfigure grub after it is finished.
-All of this will be enabled the next time you compile a kernel or initramfs.

 ## Resources/Thanks